BenrickSmit/Portan/README.md

 Portan in licensed under [GPLv3](LICENSE).

 # Contributions
-In future donations might be welcomed, however, at this point in time, code contributions are more sought after.
+Code contributions are very welcome at this point.